The Top 10 Rules Of Golf

 - A player must play the ball as it lies.

-- There is a maximum number of clubs allowed in a player's bag during play.
+- There is a maximum of 14 clubs allowed in a player’s bag during play.

 - A player must tee up their ball behind the tee markers.

-- In competitive play, advice is not allowed.
+- In competitive play, seeking advice from an opponent is not allowed.

 - There is a limit on the time you are allowed to look for a lost ball.